-What was it?
+What is it?

-The event was organised by Liss Archaeology, the community archaeology group for East Hampshire with 160 volunteer members working under the supervision of professional archaeologists, who have experience of archaeology excavations on Romano-British sites at Liss Roman Villa, Colemore and Stroud (near Petersfield).
+The event was organised by Liss Archaeology, the community archaeology group for East Hampshire with 130 volunteer members working under the supervision of professional archaeologists, who have experience of archaeology excavations on Romano-British sites at Liss Roman Villa, Colemore and Stroud (near Petersfield).

-The aim was to determine whether, as we have now confirmed, there were archaeological remains in Alton Public Gardens and possibly in nearby private gardens.
 To see what was achieved during the first Alton Big Dig please read our day-by-day blog via the button below.

 We hope to see you there this summer; watch out for more details!